Financial-Times/o-message/README.md

 </div>
 ```

-For any message, you can embolden any text within a paragraph, and use the markup like this:
+For any message, you can highlight any portion of copy within a paragraph by using the markup like this:
 ```html
 <div class="o-message o-message--alert o-message--success" data-o-component="o-message">
 	<div class="o-message__container">